Ottish/shopthelook-stile-that-product-for-Woocommerce/README.md

 # shopthelook stile it for Woocommerce
 Copyright (C) SHOPTHELOOK SRL.
 All rights reserved.
 Shopthelook or SHOPTHELOOK are trademarks registred.
 Shopthelook SRL owns and oversees the SHOPTHELOOK trademark and a family of Shopthelook marks.
+Intellectual Property.
+No trademark licenses are granted under this Agreement, and in  connection with the Shopthelook materials

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0